Where to See Holiday Lights in the Los Angeles Area

 Holiday Lights Walking Tour

 For a guided way to see the lights and decorations of downtown Los Angeles, you can purchase tickets for a guided walking tour.
 Tours meet at 6:30 pm at Union Station.
-For two hours, you’ll have the chance to wander downtown and take in the sights including Grand Park, the Pershing Square ice rink, and Nutcracker Village at California Plaza.
-Tickets are available online; adults are $15, children 13 and under are free).
+For two hours, you’ll have the chance to wander downtown and take in the sights including The Broad Museum, Grand Park with its illuminated fountain, and Walt Disney Concert Hall, among others.
+Check the website for ticket information.

 Sleepy Hollow Christmas Lights Extravaganza